SonarSoftwareInc/poller-v1/README.md

 Once the install is complete, navigate to your Sonar instance, go to Network > Monitoring > Pollers, and add a new entry for this poller.
 Select all the subnets you wish this poller to poll.
 After it is added, copy the API key shown in the poller list - you'll need it in a second.

-Once the installer is finished, type `cp /opt/poller/.env.example /opt/poller/.env` and then `nano -w /opt/poller/.env`.
+Once the installer is finished, type `sudo -u sonarpoller cp /opt/poller/.env.example /opt/poller/.env` and then `sudo -u sonarpoller nano -w /opt/poller/.env`.
 Modify the `SONAR_URI` value to be the full path to your Sonar instance, including https://.
 Modify the `API_KEY` value to be the API key you copied from Sonar a moment ago.

 Press `CTRL+X` to exit nano, and save the changes you made.